ironbar/arc25/docs/05_Solution_Summary.md

 <!-- intelligence vs skill --->
 Humans (and that includes many AI researchers) tend to confuse skill with intelligence.
-This happens because when a person shows a great level of skill, for example at chess, we can be very certain that that person is intelligent.
-Skill and intelligence are very correlated in humans because humans do not know chess at birth; they have to learn how to play it.
-Thus if a person is able to achieve a great level of skill at chess, it's because they have been able to acquire that skill more efficiently than other people.
+This happens because when a person shows a great level of skill, for example at chess, we can be certain that that person is intelligent.
+Skill and intelligence are correlated in humans because humans do not know chess at birth and they have to learn how to play it.
+Thus if a person is able to achieve a great level of skill at chess, it is because they have been able to acquire that skill more efficiently than other people.
-However, in the case of machines, that correlation is totally broken.
+However, in the case of machines, that correlation is completely broken.
 Given some task like playing chess, it is possible to achieve an arbitrary level of skill by using unlimited priors, training data, and compute.
-But that machine would only be capable of playing chess and nothing more, its adaptation capacity is very limited and thus its intelligence is very limited as well.
+But that machine would only be capable of playing chess and nothing more.
+Its adaptation capacity is very limited and thus its intelligence is very limited as well.

 <!-- ARC --->
 > The intelligence of a system is a measure of its skill-acquisition efficiency over a scope of tasks, with respect to priors, experience, and generalization difficulty.

 Based on this definition, Chollet created the Abstraction and Reasoning Corpus (ARC).
-ARC is a collection of visual intelligence tasks that only require core knowledge priors, each task has only a few examples to understand the task, and all the evaluation tasks are novel and different from the training tasks.
+ARC is a collection of visual intelligence tasks that only require core knowledge priors.
+Each task has only a few examples to understand the task, and all the evaluation tasks are novel and different from the training tasks.
 The image below shows a sample of the images used in the ARC tasks.

 ![alt text](res/1761473956486_image.png)

 <!-- Why ARC is important --->
-ARC is important because it is currently the only benchmark that is measuring intelligence.
-All the other benchmarks just measure skill (math skills, coding skills, general knowledge...).
+ARC is important because it is currently the only benchmark that measures intelligence.
+All the other benchmarks just measure skill (math skills, coding skills, general knowledge).
 If we want to make progress towards AGI, ARC is the north star metric that we should follow.

 ## Vision: Search and learn

-**ARC will be solved first by deep-learning-guided program synthesis that searches program space and adapts at test time with test-time training via hindsight relabeling, in a tight search-and-learn loop.**
+**ARC will be solved first by deep-learning-guided program synthesis that searches program space and adapts at test time with test-time training via hindsight relabeling in a tight search-and-learn loop.**

 ### Four paths to arrive at that vision